Oneflow-Inc/libai/docs/source/tutorials/Model Zoo.md

 train.dist.pipeline_parallel_size = 8
 ```
 - **Data Parallel + Tensor Parallel for 2D Parallel Training on 8 GPUs**

+In this example, 8 GPUs will be splitted into **2 groups**, each group contains **4 GPUs**, and the input data will be splitted into 2 parts on batch dim for data parallel training.
+And in each group, the weight layer will be splited into 4 parts on 4 GPUs for tensor parallel training.
 ```python
 from .common.train import train
 ...